 Effective December 1, 1989, the Board of Directors adopted a supplemental benefits plan for salaried employees of the Company.
 On December 1, 2014, the Board of Directors adopted an amended benefits plan for salaried employees of the Company (the "Non-Qualified Pension Benefit Plan").
 The Non-Qualified Pension Benefit Plan is a plan that is intended to provide an additional pension benefit to Company participants in the Retirement Plan and their beneficiaries whose benefits under the Retirement Plan are adversely affected by the ERISA limitations described above.
 Effective December 31, 2014, the Non-Qualified Pension Benefit Plan was amended to include credited service and plan compensation that the named executive officers would have otherwise accrued under the Retirement Plan if their benefit had not been frozen in the Retirement Plan.
-In addition, deferred compensation is excluded from the Retirement Plan is equal to the difference between (i) the amount of the benefit the Company participant would have been entitled to under the Retirement Plan absent such ERISA limitations, absent the freezing of plan compensation and credited service, and including deferred compensation in the final average earnings calculation, and (ii) the amount of the benefit actually payable under the Retirement Plan.
+In addition, deferred compensation is excluded from the Retirement Plan "plan compensation" definition, but is included in the calculation of benefits under the Non-Qualified Pension Benefit Plan.
+The benefit under the Non-Qualified Pension Benefit Plan is equal to the difference between (i) the amount of the benefit the Company participant would have been entitled to under the Retirement Plan absent such ERISA limitations, absent the freezing of plan compensation and credited service, and including deferred compensation in the final average earnings calculation, and (ii) the amount of the benefit actually payable under the Retirement Plan.